LiliGhaznavi/react-practice/02-flower-cards/README.md

 A project designed to learn the fundamentals of React by building flower cards.

-You can find image of the result view in the `public/result` folder.
+You can find an image of the result view in the `public/result` folder.